apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication.md

 ```

 The syntax and collection of available `properties` in the above
-payload is controlled by [Pac4j]((https://pac4j.org/docs/index.html).
+payload is controlled by the [pac4j library](https://pac4j.org/docs/index.html).
-The response that is returned must be accompanied by a 200 status code.
+The response that is returned must be accompanied by a `200` status code.

-{% include casproperties.html properties="cas.authn.pac4j.rest" %}

 ## Profile Attributes